 There will be one Midterm Lecture Exam held outside of class time on the evening of Wednesday Feb.
-26th, 2013.
+26th, 2014.
 The midterm will be scheduled from 5:30 to 6:30, at a location that will be announced during class.
 In the event that you miss this exam due to a medical emergency, death in the family, or another exceptional circumstance, you must advise your instructor within THREE WORKING DAYS of the missed exam.
 If you do not advise your instructor within three working days, or do not have an acceptable excuse, a grade of zero will be assigned.
-The Final Lecture Exam will be held in December 2013, as arranged by the Registrar and announced around the Thanksgiving holiday weekend.
-Please note that the final day of scheduled exams is Dec.
-21st, 2013.
-Accommodations will not be made for students making travel arrangements prior to this date.
+The Final Lecture Exam will be held in April 2014, as arranged by the Registrar.
+Please note that the scheduled final exam period is April 10-30th, 2014.
+Accommodations will not be made for students making travel arrangements during this time frame.
 If a student is absent for a legitimate reason he/she may apply for a Deferred Final Exam within THREE WORKING DAYS of the missed exam.
 All applications are made to the Dean's Office of the College in which the student is registered.

 Laboratory Examinations: There will be a Final Laboratory Exam in the week of March 31st.
-Consult the 2013 Lab Manual for the procedure to follow for a missed Lab or Lab Exam.
+Consult the 2013-14 Lab Manual for the procedure to follow for a missed Lab or Lab Exam.